 In the last post I did a ‘micro-review’ of Philip Henderson’s wonderful little book ‘Literature’ from 1935.
-Likewise I hinted at plans to do some more micro-reviews of ‘1.50-dollar-books’, all from the February Dutch book-sale in the Heilig-Geist Church House in downtown Copenhagen.
+Likewise I hinted at plans to do some more micro-reviews of ‘1.50-dollar-books’, all from the February dutch book-sale in the Heilig-Geist Church Community House in downtown Copenhagen.

 Here we go then.

-Like nearly always I can only bring a few specimens, that has popped up more or less arbitrarily.
+Like most always I can only bring a few specimens, that pop up more or less arbitrarily.
 From the first page of Chapter 9, ‘The Early Twentieth Century’ – and T.S.Eliot:

 ‘The question sounds eminently reasonable, but remains unanswerable: what is revolutionary in the criticism of T.S.Eliot?
 Everyone – except, apparently, Mr Eliot himself – can see that the critical tradition of the whole English-speaking world has been turned upside down by the trickle of articles and lectures – there has never, strictly, been a critical book – issuing from his pen since the First World War.

 ‘But the nature of Eliot’s influence as a critic has always been felt to be mysterious and indefinable.
 E.M.W.Tillyard, in his history of the Cambridge English School, has told how the essays in THE SACRED WOOD (1920), when they first appeared, ‘made me uncomfortable, and I knew they could not be ignored’.

 ‘Disciples – even enemies – have hardly succeded in identifying what is new and special in Eliot’s criticism, though they have been loud in praise and censure.
 The most discreet of major English critics, he has practised evasion and reticence with determined skill.